Symptoms of Food Intolerance in Toddlers: A Complete Guide for Parents

 - Hydration

-- Ensure your toddler stays hydrated, especially if diarrhea is a symptom.
+- Ensure your toddler stays hydrated, especially if diarrhoea is a symptom.

 - Probiotics